spiral/docs/framework/bootloaders.md

 > Note that you can make your factory methods private and protected, container will bypass this restriction.

-The only thing we have to do now is to add such bootloader class into our application, you can simply modify constant `LOAD` in your App class.
+The only thing we have to do now is to add such bootloader class into our application, modify constant `LOAD` in your App class.

 ```php
 const LOAD = [